andrykonchin/andrykonchin.github.io/_posts/2019-09-08-ruby-basics-exception-catching-en.markdown

 `exception_list` could be anything - a local variable, a constant or even a method call.

-One more nuance.
-This expression evaluates lazyly, that's only when an exception is actually raised.
-For instance in the following example no exception is raised, despite presence of the `raise` method call:
+Another important nuance is that this expression evaluates lazily, meaning it occurs only when an exception is actually raised.
+For instance, in the following example, no exception is raised, despite the presence of the `raise` method call:

 ```ruby
 begin